Has this ever happened to you?

-I hated the idea of trashing the whole series because of a little chicken turtle, so I decided to use it in my promotional graphic for the May Food & Photo Club.
+I hated the idea of trashing the whole series because of a little chicken turtle, so I decided to use it in my promotional graphic for my Tastes Like Chicken package.

 Here’s how you can salvage your less-than-perfect pics, too.

 The photo editing software I use is Gimp – I like it because it is powerful, flexible and … free.
 (Just Google ‘Gimp Download’ to find it).
 Gimp can be a little complicated, so there is a bit of a learning curve to it.
 Fortunately, it is open-source – so there are a ton of free tutorials available to walk you through it.
 If you prefer a different photo editing software, that is perfectly fine – use whatever you are comfortable using.

 Basically, I just added a series of 3 rectangular shapes over the image – the dark green band on top and 2 transparent white boxes that allowed some of the image to come through, while providing a nice area to add text to explain what is included in the Tastes Like Chicken package.

 This concept isn’t just limited to “flawed” pics, by the way.
 This is also a great way to transform your own pics or those you purchase with PLR rights into something uniquely yours by creating your own social media graphics or cooking tip sheets to share with your readers.

 That’s all I have for now, but will be back shortly with the tutorial.
 Hope you have an awesome day!